Skip to main content

 The observation data includes:

-• Source IP: The IP address where an attack event originated.
+• Source IP: The IP address where an event originated.

 • Associated issue ID: An identifier that Contrast assigns to the issue.
 It has this format: